wwarriner/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 1. Regularly consider updating your environment file to manage dependencies and maintain compatible software environments.
 Also newer software tends to resolve older bugs, consequently improving the state of science.

 1. Verify Package Version and Maintenance: Ensure you are getting the latest version of the package that is compatible with your environment.
-Verify that the package is actively maintained by checking the source repository (e.g., GitHub, GitLab).
+Verify that the package is actively maintained by checking the source repository (e.g., Code.rc, GitLab, and GitHub).
 Look for recent commits, releases, and issue resolutions.
 The concepts of version pinning and semantic versioning, explain this in detail.

 ##### Version Pinning